Enzo

 A strong design system → efficiency, consistency, scalability.

-This project reinforced the crucial role that design systems play in enhancing collaboration.
-Designing Enzo strengthened my ability to present complex information in a clear, user-centred way because I considered how both designers and developers would view and use this tool.
+Designing Enzo strengthened my ability to present complex information in a clear, user-centred way because I had to consider how both designers and developers would interact with this tool.